backdoordata/backdoordata.github.io/_posts/2020-03-22-Math_Students_ML.md

 # <center>Constructing The Models</center>

-First I need to split the data into training and testing sets, and then I will build each model individually and compare their predictions on the testing set at the end.
+First, I need to split the data into training and testing sets.
+Then I will build the models using only the training data, and compare their predictions on the testing set at the end.
 Here's what this will look like:
 * **Random Forest**
   * Feature Selection